 Charles R. Drew University Is Training the Next Generation of Physicians of Color

-Charles R. Drew University is challenging entrenched inequities in healthcare by recruiting, educating and empowering underrepresented minority students to pursue careers in health.
-One student at a time, CDU is building the next generation of diverse healthcare workers.
+Charles R. Drew University is challenging entrenched inequities in health care by recruiting, educating and empowering underrepresented minority students to pursue careers in health.
+One student at a time, CDU is building the next generation of diverse health care workers.

 Consistently ranked as one of the most diverse universities in the country, CDU, a grantee in our Economic Security and Dignity portfolio, was born in response to the Watts uprising in South Los Angeles in 1965.
 It has always had a social justice mission.
 Today, more than 85% of the students report that, upon graduation, they intend to practice and provide care in underserved communities.
+And in July 2021, the state of California granted $50 million to CDU to support its work in increasing diversity in California's healthcare industry.

 We spoke with Dr. David M. Carlisle, president and chief executive of Charles R. Drew University.
 Our conversation with Dr. Carlisle has been lightly edited and condensed for clarity.